dhall-lang/dhall-lang/standard/multiline.md

 ## Desugaring

-Once you can compute the leading indent, you can desugar the multi-line literal into a double-quoted literal using the `flatten` judgment, which strips the leading indent and converts escape codes:
+Once you can compute the leading indent, you can convert the multi-line literal into a double-quoted literal using the `flatten` judgment, which strips the leading indent and converts escape codes: